cdsittampalam/documentation/docs/Partner API.md

 ### Add Trusted Party

 Using the `company_id` for the company you created, you can add either a company or user as a trusted party.
-You need to specify both the `address` web address for the trusted party and the `type` of trusted party either as `company` or `user`.
+If the trusted party is of 'type' company, you have to specify the web address.
+If the trusted party is of 'type' user, you have to state the email address.
+In this example, you will add a user and a company.

 The users would have been added to the Qredo network through the Qredo Web App.

-If you add a trusted party that is a user, you will receive an approval request on the Qredo Mobile app.
+When add a trusted party that is a user, you will receive an approval request on the Qredo Mobile app.
 Once approved, you will be able to find the trusted party on

 #### Example Request for a Company